All Episodes

 That's pretty amazing to me.

-Then as I look through the uh the rest of all of this, it gets pretty damning.
+And as I look through the rest of all of this, it gets pretty damning.

-You know that they that Bruce Orr's wife meeting with Christopher Steele the very day before the launching of the Trump Russia investigation, her working for Fusion GPS meeting at the Mayflower Hotel.
+You know, that Bruce Orr's wife meeting with Christopher Steele the very day before the launching of the Trump-Russia investigation, her working for Fusion GPS meeting at the Mayflower Hotel.

-Kennedy once kept an apartment, apartment allegedly in a mistress there.
+Kennedy once kept an apartment allegedly and a mistress there.

-And that's where Governor Spitzer used an assumed name to book room 871 and meet client, what was it, nine or fifteen or whatever the client number was.
+And that's where Governor Spitzer used an assumed name to book room 871 and meet client, what was it, 9 or 15 or whatever the client number was.

 This is the fifth.